 Effect of large old trees and other forest factors

-We found that the total species richness, number of specialist species, and number of generalist species were significantly affected by the number of broadleaved trees ≥ 70 cm DBH (NumBroadlLT70DBH) in production forests (Fig. 2).
-According to the GLM, the distribution of total number of species was best fitted by a model that included number of broadleaved trees ≥ 70 cm DBH and Shannon’s diversity index of tree species (H_Trees).
-According to the GLMMs, the distribution of specialist species and generalist species was best fitted by a model that included number of broadleaved trees ≥ 70 cm DBH and Shannon’s diversity index of tree species (H_Trees).

-The results of GLM and GLMMs indicated that an increasing number of broadleaved trees ≥ 70 cm DBH had a positive effect on total species richness, further on the number of specialists and generalist species (Fig. 2).
-Total species richness and generalist species number increased with Shannon’s diversity index of tree species (Table 1).
-For the total species richness we revealed only weakly significant result (i.e. insignificant in fact).
-Conversely, the specialist species decreased with Shannon’s diversity index of tree species (Fig. 5).
-All results are shown in Table 1.
+All three final GLMMs (i.e., for total, specialist, and generalist bird species richness) resulting from the backward selection only included the number of broadleaved trees ≥ 70 cm DBH (NumBroadlLT70DBH) and Shannon’s diversity index of tree species (H_Trees) as predictors (see Table 1 for model coefficients and Appendix XXX for all model outputs).
+The former predictor had significant positive effect on bird species richness in all three models; the increase in number of broadleaved veteran trees from 0 to 20 led to an increase of the mean number of species – averaged across all random effect levels – from 9.8 to 13.4, from 7.9 to 10.9, and from 4.6 to 6.6 for all, generalist, and specialist species, respectively (Fig. 2).
+The Shannon’s index was significant for generalist and specialist bird species richness, but only weakly significant (p = 0.073) for the total bird species richness (Appendix XXX).
+Whereas mean total resp. generalist species richness increased with Shannon’s index (from 9.8 to 10.8 resp. from 7.2 to 9.1 with the Shannon’s index increasing from 0 to 1), its effect on the specialist bird species was opposite (the mean number of specialist species decreased from 5.9 to 4.4 with the Shannon’s index increasing from 0 to 1; see Table 1 and Fig. 2).

 Comparison of production forests and forest reserves

 The density of broadleaved trees ≥ 70 cm DBH within sampling plots (r = 100 m) in production forests ranges from 0 to 8.3 tree per ha.
 In contrast, the density of broadleaved trees ≥ 70 cm DBH in forest reserves ranges from 9 to 45 (mean: 22.8; SD: 10.4) per ha.
-According to the GLM (total species richness) and GLMM (number of generalist species) and post-hoc testing, the total species richness and richness of generalist species is significantly higher in categories 3<>9 (mean 4.9 tree/ha) and R (22.8 tree/ha) than in plots in production forests where the large broadleaved trees are missing.
-The total number of species and number of generalist species is 3.3 (for 3<>9 cat.) and 2.9 (for R cat.) higher compared to plots with large trees absence.
+According to the GLMMs and post-hoc tests, the total species richness and richness of generalist species is significantly higher in categories 3<>9 (mean 4.9 tree/ha) and R (22.8 tree/ha) than in plots in production forests where the large broadleaved trees are missing.
+The total number of species resp. number of generalist species is 3.3 (for 3<>9 cat.) resp.
+2.9 (for R cat.) higher compared to plots with large trees absence.
 The number of generalist species is 3.1 (for 3<>9 cat.) and 4.0 (for R cat.) higher compared to plots with large trees absence (Fig. 3 a).
 Additionally, the difference between total species richness and number of generalist species between category 3<>9 and forest reserves is non-significant (Fig. 3a and 3b).
 For forest specialists, only non-significant results were detected (Fig. 3c).
 However, in comparison to results of total species richness and generalist species, the values of the number of specialist species in the reserves (R) are lower (about 0.3 species) than the numbers in the category representing absence of large broadleaved trees (0) (Fig. 3c).